 Secrets.
-You have many.
-I don’t mean stretching the truth to a first date about interests and hobbies , or being into My Little Pony as a forty year old man.
+You certainly have many and I don’t mean stretching the truth to a first date about interests and hobbies or being into My Little Pony as a forty-year-old man.
 I’m talking about digital secrets.
-Passwords, social security numbers, pin codes, cryptocurrency keys, credit cards, and bank account numbers define our online personas and finances.
+Social security numbers, passwords, pin codes, cryptocurrency keys, credit cards, and bank account numbers, for instance, define our online personas and finances.

 Passwords and 2FA codes are ways for us to prove who we are online.
-They give us the ability to own accounts without having others impersonate us.
+Therefore, they give us the ability to own accounts without having others impersonate us.

-According to digital guardian 61% of surveyed users in a study admitted to using the same password across multiple websites.
-This is the most dangerous way to have all of your accounts hacked.
-All it takes is one malicious or low-security website to have an email/password pair leaked.
+According to digital guardian, 61% of surveyed users in a study admitted to using the same password across multiple websites.
+This is the most dangerous way to have all of your accounts hacked because all it takes is one malicious or low-security website to have an email/password pair leaked.
 Then hackers can freely try that combination across Facebook, Twitter, Gmail, Stock Brokers, Turbo Tax…. you get the idea.

 - Bank account numbers